brandonchinn178/db_connector/database.md

 DatabaseConnector
 =================

-This class lets you query a connection without dealing with connection or cursor objects.
-Other database connections may be supported in later versions (PostgreSQL, SQLite, etc)
+This class lets you query a SQL database without dealing with connection or cursor objects.
+You must install the relevant Python packages in order to use the related DatabaseConnector: `mysql-python` for MySQL and `psycopg2` for PostgreSQL.

 Usage
 -----